In our famous jungle-chic lodge by a gin-clear lake, we live and breathe chimpanzees.

 Enhancing lives at Greystoke

-From enhancing dynamic careers to working with local communities and conservation projects, here are some inspiring stories from our award-winning camp in western Tanzania.
+From enhancing dynamic careers to working with local communities and conservation projects, here are some inspiring stories from our award-winning camp.

 Health & wellbeing